The Strangest Proton?: Analysis settings

-{\bf Theoretical calculations.} The theoretical settings adopted in our analysis closely follow those described in~\cite{Ball:2017nwa,Ball:2018iqk} (whereby, in particular, the charm PDF is fitted), with two improvements.
-First, the positivity of the structure function $F_2^c$ is now enforced with a procedure similar to that described in~\cite{Ball:2014uwa} for light quarks.
-This additional constraint is required to prevent the fitted charm PDF becoming unphysically negative once the new datasets are included in the fit.
-Second, we incorporate the recently computed NNLO charm-quark mass corrections~\cite{Berger:2016inr,Gao:2017kkx} in the description of the NuTeV and NOMAD measurements.
-We do so by multiplying the next-to-leading order (NLO) theoretical prediction in the FONLL general-mass scheme~\cite{Forte:2010ta,Ball:2011mu} by a $K$-factor defined as the ratio between the NNLO result in the fixed-flavor number (FFN) scheme with and without the charm-mass correction.
-This approach provides a good approximation of the exact result, because theoretical predictions in the FFN and FONLL schemes are very close for the NuTeV and NOMAD kinematics (see the SM).
-These $K$-factors are in general smaller than unity, and thus enhance the (anti-)strange quark PDF when accounted for in the fit.
-Nuclear corrections to neutrino-nucleus data are not included: for NuTeV, they were demonstrated to be immaterial~\cite{Ball:2018twp}; for NOMAD, they mostly cancel out in the ratio $\mathcal{R}_{\mu\mu}(\omega)$, see the SM.
+In comparison to the earlier NNPDF analyses~\cite{Ball:2017nwa,Ball:2018iqk}, here we introduce several theoretical improvements, which are summarized in turn below.

-Additional considerations apply specifically to the theoretical treatment of the new datasets.
-The NOMAD observables are evaluated as two-dimensional integrals over the differential DIS cross sections, {\it e.g.} for $E_{\nu}$,
+\paragraph{NNLO massive corrections in neutrino DIS.} We incorporate the recently computed NNLO charm-quark massive corrections~\cite{Berger:2016inr,Gao:2017kkx} in the description of the NuTeV and NOMAD measurements.
+We do so by multiplying the NLO theoretical prediction in the FONLL general-mass variable flavor number scheme~\cite{Forte:2010ta,Ball:2011mu} by a $K$-factor defined as the ratio between the NNLO result in the fixed-flavor number (FFN) scheme with and without the charm-mass correction in the matrix elements (ME); NNLO PDFs are used in both cases.
+The resulting $K$-factor